What is swaling?

 The main way this is achieved is through direct, practical help to those that graze and burn the moorland.
 This ranges from the loan of equipment (high pressure water bowsers, road signs, beaters etc) to assisting on burns and providing aerial photos/help in planning which areas to burn.

-For more information on these services, please do contact Tim Parish from the ranger service.
+For more information on these services, please contact Alex Farris, conservation manager.

 Annual survey of the moorland

 Every year, the ranger team maps out the burns that have been done, which helps show the changes in management and moorland condition over time.
 The condition of the moors is also assessed in the summer, when the flowering heather clearly shows any sign of heather beetle attack.

 There are a number of interesting projects underway at the moment.
 Analysis of vegetation change over the years is being undertaken using aerial photography from the 1940s onwards.